Human Subjects Research Compliance and Education

 When conducting human subjects research at UMSON, you are required to complete:

-- Collaborative Institutional Training Initiative (CITI) training
+- Collaborative Institutional Training Initiative (CITI) Protection of Human Subjects (PHS) training

 - Good Clinical Practice (GCP) training